 Cummins 6BTA Electrical & Starting Service in Ventura & Channel Islands Harbor

-If your Cummins 6BTA cranks slowly, will not start, or is showing panel alarms, professional diagnosis can isolate the problem quickly and prevent unnecessary parts replacement.
+If your Cummins 6BTA cranks slowly, clicks without starting, drops panel power during crank, or shows repeated low-voltage warnings, professional diagnosis can isolate the real problem quickly and prevent unnecessary parts replacement.

 Contact 805 Marine Diesel Mechanic